 Once they discover that being in a big bed gives them more freedom to move around, they start to enjoy that freedom…

 Usually, they get out of bed and start playing in their room.
-Even more often these kids go to parent’s beds at night and those trips become more frequent and acceptable.
+Even more often these kids go to their parent’s beds at night and those trips become more frequent and acceptable.
 This is how the new lasting habit gets created which disrupts everyone’s sleep.

 The biggest mistake, however, that I see parents make is believing that the child will outgrow this habit one day… I want you to know that the truth is exactly the opposite.
 The longer they do it, the stronger the habit becomes.
 And once a strong habit is created, it can be very difficult to notice it and to eliminate it.